Physics major

 Transfer Schools

-• Full time = 12 or more credits per term; takes about 2 years to complete.
+• Full time = 12 or more credits per term; takes 6 to 7 terms to complete.

-• 3/4 time = 9 to 11 credits per term; takes about 3 years to complete.
+• 3/4 time = 9 to 11 credits per term; takes about 8 to 10 terms to complete.

-• Part time = 6 to 8 credits per term; takes about 4 years to complete.
+• Part time = 6 to 8 credits per term; takes about 11 to 13 terms to complete.

-Sample Plan ( full time)
+Sample Plan (full time)

 Plan of Study Grid